Our Music Intent Statement

 Music in the Early Years

 As soon as children start in EYFS, they are introduced to an enabling musical environment, where they have access to musical instruments both indoors and in the outdoor area.
 Children are also encouraged to sing songs and rhymes relating to their own interests and songs linked to topics and themes that are introduced to them in class.
 Using Development Matters (July, 2021), we have carefully mapped out a curriculum which ensures children are continually focused on working towards meeting the goals set out in the ‘Expressive Art and Design' section of the Development Matters document.
 When starting with us in Nursery, children are introduced to short musical sessions, where they are encouraged to use musical vocabulary, by naming instruments, playing instruments and singing nursery rhymes.
 When progressing into Foundation 2, children still have access to musical provision and have regular singing sessions, but they also take part in weekly music sessions in the terms of: Autumn 1, Spring 1 and Summer 1.
-During these sessions, the children take part in the EYFS Charanga units of work, where children are introduced to the basic interrelated dimensions of music.
-During our music sessions in Foundation 2, children are encouraged to find the pulse of pieces of music, clap rhythms, sing different pitches and play musical instruments.
+During these sessions, the children are introduced to the basic interrelated dimensions of music.
+During our music sessions in Foundation 2, children are encouraged to find the pulse of pieces of music, clap rhythms, sing different pitches and play xylophones and other musical instruments.
 Most importantly, children are still encouraged to sing along to songs that they are familiar with and learn new nursery rhymes.
 At Summer Lane Primary School, we believe that the curriculum we have created for EYFS gives the children opportunity to develop a love for music as well as equipping them with the musical knowledge they will need to progress in KS1.

 Music in KS1 and KS2